Woutitit/woutitit.github.io/personal-improvement/song-starting-routine.md

 - Find common elements
 - Find production elements that interest you (drum pattern, types of sound, layering...)
 - Find music theory elements that interest you (chord progressions, key, phrases, licks...)
-- Write down in one or more analysis documents
 - Research common instruments and techniques perhaps too
+- Write down in one or more analysis documents but maybe not in traditional docs, just in a seperate one that has maybe the current date as title

 ### 5. Make song
 - Decide on initial BPM and time signature (maybe even key but not sure)